ProjectPythia/pythia-foundations/preamble/how-to-use.md

 That was the easy part.
 Getting the notebook to execute locally may take a little more work.
-The book was created to run in a particular Python environment, managed with Conda.
-If you don't have a up-to-date version of Conda on your machine, you'll want to install one.
-A brief introduction to installing Conda is available [here](https://foundations.projectpythia.org/foundations/conda).
+The book was created to run in a particular Python environment, managed with conda.
+If you don't have a up-to-date version of conda on your machine, you'll want to install one.
+A brief introduction to installing conda is available [here](https://foundations.projectpythia.org/foundations/conda).

-Once you've installed Conda you will need to create and activate a Conda environment that is compatible with Pythia Foundation's notebooks.
+Once you've installed conda you will need to create and activate a conda environment that is compatible with Pythia Foundation's notebooks.
 This can be done with two commands from the terminal, one to create the environment and one to activate it: